Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 Instead of hurling that brick (metaphorical or not) or grabbing the car keys after too much wine, remember that retiring to bed is always the safer, more graceful option.
 Don’t let rows risk your or others’ safety.

-We know how hard it can be and how our tolerance can wane when continually put to the test, and how tempting it is to say exactly what you think.
+We know how hard it can be and how tempting it is to say exactly what you think.
 If you’re speaking out of frustration and anger, chances are it won’t suddenly fix a long-standing irritation.

 Remember the ‘noticer pause’, and that it’s your job to look after yourself.
-If that includes getting yourself some quiet time away from everyone, do it.
-Know your boundaries and don’t be afraid to put them in place.
+If that includes getting some quiet time away from everyone, do it.
+Know your boundaries and put them in place.

 RULE TEN: You may miss them when they’re gone!

 Remember that time mid-year when you missed friends or family, and sorely wished you could get them together?
-When you dreamt about a movie-montage-perfect gathering of these people you love and care for?
-In a couple of months you’ll be able to shake your head and laugh at the behaviour that is grinding your gears right now.
+When you dreamt about a perfect gathering of these people you love and care for?
+In a couple of months you’ll shake your head and laugh at the behaviour that is grinding your gears right now.

 RULE ELEVEN: When all else fails, ask ‘what are you hoping for now?’